• STAR-Click Nascent Transcript Capture Kit

 Product Description

 The kit must be completely thawed and mixed before use.
-Please keep the reagent on ice during use.
+Keep the reagents on ice during use.

 This product is for research use only.